liuchiawei/tokyo-sounds/QWEN.md

 - **Subtask 10.5**: Run TypeScript type checking to ensure no errors (PENDING)
 - **Subtask 10.6**: Verify 100% implementation according to requirements (PENDING)

-based on right and wrong answers, after answering question should show the details of the asnwer questions with images!

 stages should be based on Locatuion ( SHIBUYA, TOKYO, SHINJUKU, etc...) no on level

 each stage should have 4 questions

 popup model on next question should dissapear, and the next popup showup and its